3.4.2 The Geography of Wealth Creation and Globalisation

 Whilst settlements may have developed in a particular area for historical reasons associated with the need for labour, or for the availability of land to feed people, there are many cases where the economic situation has changed.
 And it continues to change.
 The endless search for lower costs and the emergence of new technologies lead to a movement of wealth creation activity.

 The geography of wealth creation is determined by resources, costs and markets.
 Resources are unevenly distributed across the planet:

-- Geographic imperatives also affect other activities.
-Tata Steel has a major plant located in Jamshedpur in Southern India, for example, which was chosen for its proximity to iron ore, coal and water.
-A new city was needed to house the employees, because the chosen site was in the jungle.
-Other industries might locate themselves close to suitable sources of labour, or close to customers.
+● Geographic imperatives also affect other activities.
+Tata Steel has a major plant located in Jamshedpur: The City of Steel in Southern India, for example, which was chosen for its proximity to iron ore, coal and water; a new city was needed to house the employees, because the chosen site was in the jungle.
+In other examples, industries might locate themselves close to suitable sources of labour, or close to customers.

 Many types of wealth creation activity can be carried out anywhere, so employers may choose to move the work to a lower-cost area – by sub-contracting the work or by setting up new facilities elsewhere.
 Everybody is familiar with stories of call-centres and software development being moved to India, and high-volume manufacturing moving to China for example.
 Businesses need to take a holistic view of cost:

 ● The cost of labour is largely determined by wage levels and productivity (3.2.5).

 ● Taxes have to be taken into account.
 Multinational companies can (legally) choose where to pay tax, depriving some countries of tax revenue (and giving those companies a competitive advantage over their smaller local rivals).
 This became a political issue in Britain, for example, as reported in a BBC article: Starbucks, Google and Amazon grilled over tax avoidance.

 ● Compliance with government regulations forms part of a business’s costs (3.3.1).

 ● Tariffs and subsidies may affect costs (3.3.7).